curv3d/curv/docs/shapes/Debug.rst

   Add an X/Y or X/Y/Z axis display to the shape.

 ``show_bbox shape``
-  TODO: Visualize the bounding box, so you can check if it is bad (too small to contain the shape).
+  Visualize the bounding box, so you can check if it is bad (too small to contain the shape).

+  * The bounding box is rendered in charcoal grey.
+  * The parts of the shape inside the bounding box are rendered in green.
+  * The parts of the shape outside the bounding box are rendered in red.
+  * For a 3D bounding box, shape boundary points on the surface of the bounding box appear as shimmering green and red dots as you interactively rotate the shape in the viewer.
+  * Use ``slice`` to investigate the interior of a 3D bounding box.

 ``set_bbox bbox shape``
   Manually fix a bad bounding box.